zh012948/zh012948/README.md

 ---

 ## 👨‍🎓 About Me
 Hello!
-I’m <b>Muhammad Zeeshan Haider</b>, a passionate <b>Frontend Engineer</b> and CS Undergraduate from PMAS Arid University.
+I’m <b>Muhammad Zeeshan Haider</b>, a passionate <b>Software Engineer</b> and CS Undergraduate from PMAS Arid University.
-I love tackling real-world problems with code and have a special interest in <b>Full Stack Development</b> and <b>Modern Frontend Engineering</b>.
+I love tackling real-world problems with code and have a special interest in <b>Full Stack Development</b> and <b>Modern Software Engineering</b>.

 My projects blend strong theoretical foundations with hands-on tech, and I’m always hungry to **learn, build, and share**.